leventYanik46/clp-testing/src/content/post/eb-3-visa-what-ıs-the-eb-3-visa.md

 ---
-title: EB-3 Visa | What Is the EB-3 Visa?
+title: EB-3 Visa - What Is the EB-3 Visa?
+How to Apply ?
 excerpt: " The EB-3 visa offers a pathway to U.S. permanent residency for skilled workers, professionals, and unskilled laborers with employer sponsorship.
 Capitol Law Partners assists both applicants and employers through labor certification, petition filings, and immigration strategy to secure Green Card approval. "
 category: Immigrant Visas
+tags:
+  - eb3 visa
+  - eb-3
 image: /images/eb-1.jpg
 imageWidth: 6000
 imageHeight: 4000